DebarghoGhosh/ownCloud-quickstart/README.md

     ```

-2. Check if Docker is installed by running the following command:
+2. Check if `docker` is installed by running the following command:

     ```
     $ docker